 BBF will administer the subgrant program through VECF.
 The first round of funding will distribute $1.1 million to support Vermont’s early childhood system.
 To be eligible, projects will focus on families and children from the prenatal period to age 8.

-Grant award notifications will be made in mid-December, and the program period will be Feb.
-1 through Dec.
-31, 2024.
+Grant award notifications will be made in mid-December, and the next round of applications will be accepted during spring 2024.

 VECF Opportunity Grant

 The VECF Opportunity Grant will provide one-time grants of $10,000 to $80,000, to about 20 projects.

 BBF recognizes that a wide variety of factors impact children during the early stages of development.
 The goal of the Opportunity Grant is to support a broad range of projects and programs throughout Vermont that strengthen the early childhood system.
 Preference will be given to projects that address one or more of the following areas:

 Equitable Access.
 To ensure that all children and families have access to high-quality opportunities that meet their needs, projects will increase access to early childhood care and education programs (particularly for infants and toddlers), pediatric and mental health services, family supports, nutrition, disability services, and other resources.
 Since gaps in the early childhood system more severely impact specific groups (including families living in rural communities; Black, Indigenous, and People of Color; children with a disability, developmental delay, or special health need; children who are at risk of or have experienced abuse, neglect or trauma; and children who experience other risk factors such as poverty, homelessness, immigrant/refugee status, or have parents who are incarcerated) projects will increase access for these groups.
 Examples of potential projects include, but are not limited to:

 - Staffing, training, and/or materials needed for inclusion of children with behavioral/developmental needs, disabilities, or special health needs